Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/skin.rst

 .. figure:: /images/modeling_modifiers_generate_skin_example.png

-   Simple creature, made with only the Skin modifier.
+   Simple creature, made with only the Skin Modifier.

-- In the modifiers menu, add a *Skin* modifier.
+- In the *modifiers* menu, add a Skin Modifier.
 - :kbd:`Tab` into edit mode and start extruding.
 - Try to sketch results similar to Fig. :ref:`fig-modifier-skin-creature`, through extruding the vertices of the object.